 6. Take a multi-strain probiotic

-Another thing you can drink to treat allergies is probiotics.
+Another one of the best drinks for allergies is probiotics.
 “Probiotics are beneficial bacteria that live in the gut and promote a healthy immune system response—this helps reduce allergy symptoms,” Myers says, noting that probiotics can be found in fermented foods and supplements.
 “I recommend everyone take a daily probiotic containing at least 30 billion colony-forming units (CFUs) with multiple stains.”

 Need a reco?
 We dig the Flora Code Flora Dust probiotic supplement powder packets, ($55 for 30), and wildwonder prebiotic + probiotic sparkling drink sampler variety pack ($44 for 12).
 Prebiotics are also helpful because they are the food that probiotics feed on.
 So, if you’re looking to stock your diet with prebiotics, too, may we suggest the Poppi sparkling prebiotic soda, ($27 for 12)?
 The Strawberry Lemon and Raspberry Rose flavors are our faves.